 Deborah Gordon is the director of the Energy and Climate Program and a senior associate at the Carnegie Endowment for International Peace.
 A chemical engineer by training, Gordon’s research focuses on oil and climate change issues, both in North America and globally.
 Her current research has spearheaded the development of the Oil-Climate Index, a first-of-its-kind tool to compare the climate impacts of global oils.

-From 1996 to 2000, she co-directed the Transportation and Environment Program at the Yale School of Forestry and Environmental Studies.
-From 1989 to 1996, she founded and then directed the Transportation Policy Program at the Union of Concerned Scientists.
-Additionally, Gordon has worked at the U.S. Department of Energy’s Lawrence Berkeley Laboratory (1988–1989), developing clean car feebate policies under a grant from the U.S. Environmental Protection Agency (1989).
-She began her career as a chemical engineer with Chevron (1982–1987).
+After beginning her career with Chevron, Gordon has managed an active energy and environmental consulting practice, taught at the Yale School of Forestry and Environmental Studies, and directed the Energy Policy Program at the Union of Concerned Scientists.
+She is a policy entrepreneur who developed motor vehicle feebates while at the U.S. Department of Energy’s Lawrence Berkeley Laboratory under a grant from the U.S. Environmental Protection Agency.

 Gordon has testified before Congress, lectures regularly, and has served on National Academy of Sciences committees and the Transportation Research Board Energy Committee.
 Gordon is currently serving as a nonresident senior fellow at the Watson Institute for International and Public Affairs at Brown University.